Black Roses (album): Touring

-The first time The Rasmus played any new songs from Black Roses was the gig in Berlin on 5 July.
+The first time the Rasmus played any new songs from Black Roses was the gig in Berlin on 5 July.

 The group started the promotion for Black Roses with acoustic gigs at Radio SAW and RS2 in Germany 26–27 August.
 The Black Roses world tour started in January 2009 in Europe.
 In Finland they did a tour called Dynasty Tour 2008 in October 2008 together with Von Hertzen Brothers and Mariko starting from Seinäjoki and finishing in Helsinki.
-The Black Roses tour so far contained concerts in more than twenty-four countries, while some concerts in South America had to be cancelled because of the outbreak of the severe swine flu.
+The Black Roses tour involved concerts in more than twenty-four countries, while some concerts in South America had to be cancelled because of the outbreak of the severe swine flu.

-Between June 14 and June 28, 2009 The Rasmus played together with Alice Cooper and Scorpions on a short stadium tour in Russia called "Monsters of Rock".
+Between 14 and 28 June 2009, the Rasmus played with Alice Cooper and Scorpions on a short stadium tour in Russia called "Monsters of Rock".
 In the summer months of 2009 the band played several festivals.